Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models

 \section{Introduction}

-Recommendation models are broadly used throughout industry to predict rankings~\cite{youtube_paper, netflix_paper, fb_hpca}.
-While ad revenues are obvious targets, accurate models also build cohesive social groups by connecting users with similar interests and providing relevant content.
-Recommendation models, such as DLRM~\cite{naumov2019deep}, typically consist of a set of sparse and dense features that are used to recommend relevant content to users.
-Dense features are continuous (e.g. user age), while sparse features represent categorical features which depict topics of interest, past activity of users, and main properties of posts (e.g. keywords).
+Deep learning has become extensively adopted in many production scale data center services.
+In particular, deep learning enabled recommendation systems power a wide variety of products and services.
+These include e-commerce marketplaces (e.g. Amazon, Alibaba) for recommending items to purchase \cite{smith2017two, wang2018billion}, social media platforms (e.g. Facebook, Twitter) for providing the most relevant content \cite{gupta2020architectural}, entertainment services (e.g. Netflix, Youtube) for promoting new playlists \cite{netflix_paper, youtube_paper}, and storage services (e.g. Google Drive) for enabling quick access to stored objects \cite{chen2020improving}.

+At \company's datacenter fleet, for example, deep recommendation models consume more than 80\% of the machine learning inference cycles and more than 50\% of the training cycles.
+Similar demands can be found also at other companies \cite{hsia2020cross}.

-Typically, the precision of deep learning algorithms increases as a function of the model size and number of features.
-Sparse features are represented as large embedding tables that may occupy terabytes of memory per model.
-Given their massive embedding table sizes, recommendation models also must be trained with massive datasets and run in a distributed fashion.
-In our experience, training recommendation models at production scale may take several days, even when training on highly optimized GPU clusters.
+Typically, the accuracy of deep learning algorithms increases as a function of the model size and number of features.
+For instance, the recommendation model size at \company grew more than 3$\times$ in under two years (see Figure~\ref{fig:model_size}).
+Recommendation models are particularly in need of massive model size to store sparse model features.
+Hence, they are orders of magnitude larger than even the largest DNNs, such as Transformer based models~\cite{vaswani2017attention}, and often occupy many terabytes of memory per model \cite{zhao2019aibox}.
+Because of their large size, these models also must be trained with massive datasets and run in a distributed fashion.
+Therefore, training recommendation models at production scale may take several days, even when training on highly optimized GPU clusters.

 Given that the training runs span multiple GPU clusters over multiple days and weeks, there is an abundance of failures that a training run may encounter.
 These include network issues, hardware failures, system failures (e.g. out of memory), power outages, and code issues.
-The well known 8 fallacies of distributed computing apply equally well to the new regime of distributed training \cite{rotem2006fallacies}.
-Checkpointing is an important functionality to quickly recover from such failures for reducing the overall training time.
+Checkpointing is an important functionality to quickly recover from such failures for reducing the overall training time and ensure progress.
 Checkpoints are essentially snapshots of the running job state taken at regular intervals and stored in persistent storage.
 To recover from failure and resume training, the most recent checkpoint is loaded.